 As call takers, the telecommunicators also provide Emergency Medical Dispatch (EMD), using the Power Phone protocol.
 They ask callers a series of questions and provide pre-arrival instructions to help provide care for the patient prior to the arrival of an ambulance.
 These instructions can also include adult, child, or infant CPR.
 Several telecommunicators have received Life Saving Awards for providing CPR instructions over the phone.

 Training to be a telecommunicator takes approximately 5 months of on the job training; the trainee is moved to all the shifts and works with a Communications Training Officer (CTO), until they have mastered all tasks and are able to work on their own.

-Beginning in summer of 2018, the QComm911 center will become operational.
-Dispatchers from Moline and East Moline will move from Centre Station in Moline to the new QComm911 facility in Milan.
-This facility will be a consolidated dispatch center for the cities of Moline, East Moline, Silvis and Milan.
+Beginning in January, 2019, the QComm911 center became operational.
+Dispatchers from Moline and East Moline moved from Centre Station in Moline to the new QComm911 facility in Milan.
+This facility serves as a consolidated dispatch center for the cities of Moline, East Moline, Silvis and Milan.